Jerry Moses

 Gerald Braheen Moses (August 9, 1946 – March 26, 2018) was an American professional baseball player.
-A catcher, he signed a bonus contract with the Boston Red Sox in and spent his early Major League Baseball career with the Bosox, but over the course of his nine years in MLB Moses would play for seven different teams.
+A catcher, he signed a bonus contract with the Boston Red Sox in and spent his early Major League Baseball career with the Bosox, and over the course of his nine years in MLB Moses played for seven different teams.
 He batted and threw right-handed, stood 6 ft 3 in tall and weighed 210 lb.

 Early life

 Moses was born on August 9, 1946, in Yazoo City, Mississippi to Samuel S. and Mary Frances Moses.
 He attended Yazoo City High School, graduating in 1964.
 He played football (quarterback) as well as baseball (catcher), and was a high school All-American and two-year All-State at quarterback.
 He played baseball under coach Robert "Cob" Jarvis, a former professional baseball player who provided Moses with significant guidance.
 Moses was offered a scholarship by Paul "Bear" Bryant to attend the University of Alabama as a quarterback, as well as receiving offers from other college football programs.
 After graduating high school, however, Moses signed a contract for $50,000 with the Boston Red Sox, and was immediately included on its 40-player roster.